 How is drinking water quality regulated?

 The Department of Health regulates drinking water quality in Western Australia.
-The Department audits our water quality, management and reporting systems to ensure we consistently comply with Australian Drinking Water Guidelines.

 How can I find out more information about drinking water quality?